 It was raining so hard that no-one could tell which cabs were occupied, let alone whether they were occupied with anyone they'd want to squeeze in beside.
 So we crawled down U-street with people weaving into our path, banging on the hood, palms pressed against the windows, imploring, threatening, begging for a ride.

-is a bit much after five hours of whiskey tasting in honor of St Paddy.
+It felt like the fall of Saigon.
+Which is a bit much after five hours of whiskey tasting in honor of St Paddy.
 So I sunk into the rear seats, steeling myself with the occasional slug of Laphroaig and wondered if I should get a helicopter from the roof of the nearest embassy.

 No comments: